ChimeraGaming/LuaScripts/README.md

 ---

-## Contributing / Requests
+## OUTDATED?

 If you find an issue, want something updated, or have a request:

-👉 Please open a GitHub Issue
+Please open a GitHub Issue

 ---